PKarppinen/tyt-docker/README.md

 - To build needed Docker images run: 	**docker-compose -f docker-compose.yml build --build-arg API_IP=\<YOUR SERVER IP ADDRESS\>**
 - To run the cluster: **docker-compose -f docker-compose.yml up**

-Above commands will build the cluster with
+Above commands will build and run the cluster with
-- A Single node for front end application
+- A Single node for front end application.
+Source code repository: https://github.com/PKarppinen/tyt-frontend-repo
-- A Single node for back end application
+- A Single node for back end application.
+Source code repository: https://github.com/PKarppinen/tyt-api-repo
 - A Single node for MongoDB database

 All nodes will be in Docker containers.
 There are no load balancers, any other proxies, auto scaling etc.